influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/features/cluster-commands.md

 The `influx` tool, also known as the Command Line Interface (CLI), is available on all [data nodes](/enterprise_influxdb/v1.6/concepts/glossary/#data-node).
 Use `influx` to write data to your cluster, query data interactively, and view query output in different formats.

-The complete description of the `influx` tool is available in the [OSS InfluxDB documentation](/influxdb/v1.6/tools/shell/).
+The complete description of the `influx` tool is available in the [InfluxDB OSS documentation](/influxdb/v1.6/tools/shell/).